Antigua Guatemala: Antigua Guatemala in the 21st century

 Central Park – Parque Central – is the heart of the city, with the reconstructed fountain there acting as a popular gathering spot.
 To the north of the Central Park is the Arco de Santa Catalina, one of the most recognizable architectural landmarks of Antigua.

 La Antigua is noted for its very elaborate religious celebrations during Lent (Cuaresma), leading up to Holy Week (Semana Santa) and Easter (Pascua).
 Each Sunday during Lent, one of the local parishes sponsors a Procession through the streets of Antigua.
 Elaborate and artistic carpets, predominantly made of dyed sawdust, flowers, pine needles, and even fruits and vegetables, adorn the processions' paths.

 Due to its popularity among tourists and its very well-developed tourism infrastructure, Antigua Guatemala is often used as a central location from which to visit other tourist areas in Guatemala and Central America.
 Cruise ships that dock at Guatemalan ports offer trips to Antigua from both the Pacific and Atlantic.
 Antigua also holds a sizeable retirement community of expatriates from the US and Europe.

 Economy

 Historically, the area was considered to be one of the finest agriculturally in Guatemala.
 Tourism is the main driver of the economy.
 Antigua is also a coffee-producing region of Anacafé.

 Language schools

 Antigua is known as a destination for people who want to learn Spanish through immersion.
 There are many Spanish language schools in Antigua, and it is one of the most popular and best recognized centers for studying the Spanish language by students from Europe, Asia, and North America.
 Language institutes are one of the primary industries of Antigua, along with tourism.

 Sports

-Antigua GFC football club plays in the Guatemalan top division.
+Antigua football club plays in the Liga Nacional, the top division of Guatemalan football.
 Their home stadium is the Estadio Pensativo, which has a capacity of 10,000.
-They are nicknamed Los panzas verdes ("Green bellies") and have been successful nationally, having won the title four times since 2015.
+They are nicknamed Los Panzas Verdes ("Green Bellies") and have been successful nationally, having won the league title five times since 2015.